HANAMANTAPPA/ToDoList/README.md

    * added the main container where all content will be shown.
    * added Input container for taking the input task or ToDo.
    * added task counter for showing number of tasks on the screen.
-   * unadered list for addeding along with delete botton
+   * unodered list for addeding along with delete botton

 ## 2nd Part - Functionality (In scope)
    - Add a TODO or Task